The Dodunski-Schimanski Family

-In Marshland the family went to Mass in a horse and gig but in Taranaki they parked an Essex with canvas sides and celluloid windows outside the Catholic church in Inglewood.
-Martha and several of her older children were involved in various parish activities and associations and only an infectious disease such as measles prevented someone from missing Mass on Sunday.
+In Marshland, the family went to Mass in a horse and gig but in Taranaki, they drove to church in style—an Essex with canvas sides and celluloid windows.
+Martha and several of her older children were involved in various parish activities and associations connected to the Catholic church in Inglewood, and only an infectious disease such as measles prevented a Schimanski from missing Mass on Sunday.

 “… my mother and I sat down by the fireside… and she’d tell me stories about her mother and what she did when she was a child… and how the family lived while she was growing up.”

-“Once when somebody had the measles the men went off to church and all the children were in bed in the front bedroom.
+“Once, somebody had the measles.
+The men went off to church and all the children were in bed in the front bedroom.
 My mother and Gert had us all saying the rosary.
 We always said the rosary at night-time.
-We would have our tea and if someone was going out to the pictures or to a dance, we would leave the dishes and say the rosary in the sitting room so they were praying before they went out.
+We would have our tea and, if someone was going out to the pictures or to a dance, we would leave the dishes and say the rosary in the sitting room, so they were praying before they went out.

-“When I was in the convent we had an elderly Polish lady who used to work in our laundry and when my mother visited me I took her around to meet this Polish lady so they could talk in Polish because this lady didn’t speak English.
-When the Polish children came to the Pahiatua camp [in 1944] (See the pahiatua refuge pages.) my father went down with a number of other Polish men to visit them, and their elders came up to talk to the parishioners.
+“When I was in the convent, we had an elderly Polish lady who used to work in our laundry and when my mother visited me, I took her around to meet this Polish lady so they could talk in Polish because this lady didn’t speak English.
+When the Polish children came to the Pahiatua camp [in 1944] (See the pahiatua refuge pages under the war immigrants section.) my father went down with a number of other Polish men to visit them, and their elders came up to talk to the Inglewood parishioners.
 They were speaking in Polish and I said to my mother, ‘Do you understand everything he’s saying?’
 She said, ‘Yes, but I think that we’ve been in New Zealand so long now, we speak a pidgin Polish.’

 The shun had nothing to do with bloodlines but everything to do with speaking a common language.